-Some studies have shown structural stability on irradiation of single phase HEAs and attributed the irradiation tolerance to high configurational entropy (Murty et al., 2014) [42].
+Some studies have shown the structural stability on irradiation of single phase HEAs and attributed the irradiation tolerance to high configurational entropy (Murty et al., 2014).
 Reports so far have stated that multiphase alloys exhibit phase separation and thus are not stabilised against radiation damage by the high entropy effect.
-In this case, the similarity between the two dendritic BCC phase lattice parameters may indicate a two-phase structure that is not detrimental to phase stability.
-Comparable HEA studies displaying results from similar implantation fluences include Xia et al. (2015) [11] and Yang et al. (2016) [43]. $V{2.5}Cr{1.2}WMoCo{0.04}$ can be likened to the HEAs in these reports, AlxCoCrFeNi, which similarly displayed structural stability up to 50 dpa from Au+ ions at room temperature.
-With regards to phase stability, the as-cast single FCC phase Al{0.1}CoCrFeNi HEA demonstrated excellent phase preservation, whereas the as-cast multiphase alloys displayed irradiationinduced defect clusters and precipitation, as observed by TEM studies, upon ion irradiation.
+In this case the considerable likeness between the two dendritic BCC phase lattice parameters may indicate a two-phase structure, of the type obtained in the alloy under study, is not detrimental to phase stability.
+Comparable HEA studies displaying results from similar doses of irradiation include Xia et al. (2015) and Yang et al. (2016). $V{2.5}Cr{1.2}WMoCo{0.04}$ can be likened to the HEAs in these reports, $Al_xCoCrFeNi$, which similarly displayed structural stability up to 50 dpa from Au+ ions at room temperature.
+With regards to phase stability, the as-cast single FCC phase $Al{0.1}CoCrFeNi$ HEA demonstrated excellent phase preservation, whereas the as-cast multiphase alloys displayed irradiation-induced defect clusters and precipitation, as observed by TEM studies, upon ion irradiation.
 This instability upon implantation was credited to the initial phase separation and ordered nature of the multiple phases, causing them to behave like conventional binary and ternary alloys.
 In the same study, the single-phase as-cast alloys demonstrated no precipitation for doses of 43 dpa.
-The scale rearrangement in the ion-implanted V{2.5}Cr{1.2}WMoCo{0.04} cannot be observed due to the resolution of SEM.
-Future TEM studies will reveal if any fine scale precipitation or atomic rearrangement has occurred.
+The atomic scale rearrangement in the ion-implanted $V{2.5}Cr{1.2}WMoCo{0.04}$ may not be observed due to the resolution of SEM.
+As mentioned previously, further TEM studies will reveal if any fine scale precipitation or atomic rearrangement has occurred.

-Despite having a multiphase microstructure, the structural phase stability of V{2.5}Cr{1.2}WMoCo{0.04} after irradiation at doses of up to 42 dpa is evident as shown by the SEM micrographs (Fig. 2 b, d) and the GI-XRD pattern (Fig. 4).
-In this report, results gathered from the SRIM simulation (Fig. 1) indicate that the maximum radiation damage depth would be at 800 nm below the implantation surface with peak damage of 40 dpa occurring at 300 nm, and a damage level of 10 dpa at the surface.
+Despite having a multiphase microstructure, the structural phase stability of $V{2.5}Cr{1.2}WMoCo{0.04}$ after irradiation at doses of up to 42 dpa is evident as shown by the SEM micrographs (Figure 2a2, b2).
+In this report, results gathered from the SRIM simulation (Figure 1) indicate that the maximum radiation damage depth would be at 800 nm below the implantation surface with peak damage of 40 dpa occurring at 300 nm, and a damage level of 10 dpa at the surface.
 However, there is little difference in the morphology post-irradiation, with structural features also being retained.
-The average ion penetration of the Al{0.1}CoCrFeNi allov was less than 100 nm which was enough to observe by SEM irradiation-induced structural changes.
-Some HEAs have been found to exhibit structural changes with as little as 1 dpa; equiatomic CrFeCoNiMn and CrFeCoNiPd alloys produced a further L10 phase and spinodal decomposition after 1250 eV electron irradiation (He et al., 2017) [16].
+The average ion penetration of the $Al{0.1}CoCrFeNi$ alloy was less than 100 nm which was enough to observe by SEM irradiation-induced structural changes.
+Some HEAs have been found to exhibit structural changes with as little as 1 dpa; equiatomic CrFeCoNiMn and CrFeCoNiPd alloys produced a further L10 phase and spinodal decomposition after 1250 eV electron irradiation (He et al, 2017).
 Whilst GI-XRD allows for investigation of any implantation-induced structural modifications below the surface, only surface modifications can be detected by the SEM used in this study.
 SRIM typically overestimates the amount of damage produced, as the simulation assumes the sample to be amorphous, and at absolute zero.
 Therefore, in reality the level of damage produced at surface may not have been sufficient to cause microstructural changes.